-No mask images are necessary or collected for this task in NC2017.
+No mask images are necessary or collected for this task in MFC2018.

-The form of the phylogeny graph is described in Appendix C. The primary metric for measuring provenance graph building will be sim{NLO} (see Section 7).
+The form of the phylogeny graph is described in Appendix C. The primary metric for measuring provenance graph building will be $sim{NLO}$ (see Section 7).
+Metrics will be evaluated under two conditions: direct graph and full graph.